sphills/sphills.github.io/README.md

  - MS SQL
  - Database schema design

+<a href="https://sphills.github.io/dmz_missions/" target="_blank">Here's a responsive mockup for a web app integration with Activision's Modern Warfare II side mode *DMZ* where a player can keep track of their mission completion status can be found here</a>.

 I'm an adult learner returning to higher education after 6 years in the United States Air Force.
 During my time in the Air Force, I met so many different and awesome people who I still keep in touch with.
 It turns out that shared experiences, even if they're not the exact same experience, makes for quick and strong bonds.
 By the end of my enlistment, I was honored to be given a Supervisor of the Month award, named Subject Matter Expert in my mission set, and made the first supervisory rank of Staff Sergeant.

 I've been married for going on 10 years to my wonderful wife, who has supported me through thick and thin.
 We've lived in and traveled to and through so many states in our great, wide, diverse country, and have even hopped across the Atlantic to visit Ireland and France.
 We've seen Tony Bennett in concert, watched a performance of A Christmas Carol, and gone axe throwing to name a few memorable times.